mariuspc/Power-BI-and-SQL-on-demand/README.md

 # Power BI and SQL on-demand

-Several new features of Azure Synapse Analytics just entered public preview, but for me the most interesting by far is the new [SQL on-demand](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview).
+Several new features of Azure Synapse Analytics have just entered public preview, and for me the most interesting by far is the new [SQL on-demand](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview).
 In this post I am simply exploring some of the potential scenarios this new capability unlocks.

 As a quick refresher, SQL on-demand is defined by the Microsoft documentation as "a query service over the data in your data lake.
 It enables you to access your data through the following functionalities:
 * A familiar T-SQL syntax to query data in place without the need to copy or load data into a specialized store.